0

 How do I start the process with LFI?

-Send your car model, year, trim, brake package, current tyre size, target use (daily, track, show, or mixed), and preferred finish through WhatsApp.
-The conversation starts from your car.
+Send your car model, year, trim, brake package, current tyre size, target use, and preferred finish through WhatsApp.
+LFI will work through the width, offset, brake clearance, load target, centre bore, and finish.

 Can I visit LFI in Singapore?